 The duties of an employee in a job class can vary from department to department based on operations.
 When an employee in a job class is given the opportunity to work in a different unit/division, s/he can use other skill sets that they do not ordinarily use.
-They may also pick up new skill sets, and broader understanding of the operations of the unit/department.

-The Controller's Office uses the 1649 Accountant Intern program as a training program for accountants.
+They may also pick up The Controller's Office uses the 1649 Accountant Intern program as a training program for accountants.
 Interns have rotational assignments in several departments to build their knowledge base.